aarenson/PHPCap/README.md

 Files
 ===========================================================================

-* `REDCapAPI.php` contains the classes:
+* `PhpCap.php` contains the classes:
     1. `REDCapFactory`
     1. `REDCapProject`
     1. `REDCapDETHandler`

 * `RestCallRequest.php` is NOT SUPPLIED IN THIS PACKAGE.
-This file is supplied by Vanderbilt University as part of REDCap
+This file is supplied by Vanderbilt University as part of REDCap.
+See http://www.project-redcap.org/ for information about the REDCap consortium.

-* `SampleNotifier.php` includes an example helper class that's needed by REDCapAPI classes for sending notifications via email if there are errors in using the REDCap API.
+* `SampleNotifier.php` includes an example helper class that's needed by PhpCap classes for sending notifications via email if there are errors in using the REDCap API.

-* `SampleConnection.php` includes an example class, `SampleConnection`, that configures and uses REDCapAPI classes for a sample project.
+* `SampleConnection.php` includes an example class, `SampleConnection`, that configures and uses PhpCap classes for a sample project.

 * `sample.php` is an example executable that uses `SampleConnection.pm`